The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Choosing an auto insurance company can be difficult: the rates each insurer offers can vary widely based on your driving record, age, and location, and companies offer an array of perks.
-MetLife and Safe Auto are two of the most popular insurance companies, providing competitively priced coverage across large portions of America.
+Choosing a car insurance company can be tough: rates fluctuate by driving record, age, and location, and insurers offer a variety of perks.
+MetLife and Safe Auto are two of America's most popular insurance companies, providing competitively priced policies in most US states.

-To make insurance shopping seamless, we've gathered average policy rates from Safe Auto and MetLife.
-These cover myriad pricing factors, including credit rating, driving history, and age.
-Compare rates and find the right policy for you.
+To help make insurance shopping seamless, we have collected average prices from Safe Auto and MetLife.
+The below rates cover an array of pricing components, chief among which are credit score, driving record, and demographics.
+Examine these figures and find the perfect policy for you.

-If you have very bad credit, MetLife could be the best option for you.
+If you have very poor credit, MetLife could be the best option for you.
 On average, MetLife offers better rates than Safe Auto for drivers with credit scores of less than 580.
-Insurance shoppers with exceptional credit — a score of 800 or better — should favor MetLife, which typically beats Safe Auto by $628 annually.
-Check out average insurance rates by credit tier for Safe Auto and MetLife below.
+Drivers with outstanding credit — a score of 800 or higher — should consider MetLife, which typically beats Safe Auto by $628 per year.
+Check out typical insurance costs by credit score for Safe Auto and MetLife below.

 |Very Poor (300-579)||$3,495||$3,799|